richardjj27/RJVMMetaMove/README.md

 It goes without saying that vMotion needs to be routable between the source and destination hosts.
 If not, a temporary vMotion kernel can be created using an alternative routable VLAN.
 This process is detailed in Jim Shen's excellent article in confluence.
 - `https://confluence.disney.com/display/INTLEISS/switchless+2-Node+VxRail+vMotion`

+### *Notes*

-Our hosts do not currently use proper authoritative certificates so the following command may be required to use PowerCli.
+- Our hosts do not currently use proper authoritative certificates so the following command may be required to use PowerCli.
-- `Set-PowerCliConfiguration -InvalidCertificateAction Ignore`
+`Set-PowerCliConfiguration -InvalidCertificateAction Ignore`

-The installation of the latest version of PowerCLI is required.
+- The installation of the latest version of PowerCLI is required.

+- It is recommeneded to run these scripts, especially the migration script on a hardwired jumpbox.
+Given the length of time a migration can take, if connectivity or lost or the script terminated during migration, the vMotion may complete but the post migration tasks (e.g. reinstating Tags/Attributes) may not, meaning they would need to be manually reapplied.

+- If a machine has multiple NICs on different VLANs, post migration manual intervention will be required to fix.

+- If a resource pool or folder does not exist on the target, it will be created at the top level of the cluster.